-Author # of Psalm
+Author Psalm #

 David 75

 Anonymous 48

 Asaph 12

 Sons of Korah 10

 Solomon 2

 Ethan 1

 Heman 1

 Moses 1

-- B. As is evident, the Psalms embrace the totality of Israel's history.
+As is evident, the Psalms embrace the totality of Israel's history.
 It includes a psalm by Moses written during the time of Israel's wilderness wanderings.
-And it includes psalms written during the post-exilic generation. - C. Thus, it is the OT in miniature, and as it stands in its final form, could be viewed as a post-exilic book.
+And it includes psalms written during the post-exilic generation.
+Thus, it is the OT in miniature, and as it stands in its final form, could be viewed as a post-exilic book.
 Though a majority of the psalms were written before the exile and concern events that occurred before the exile, the book was not organized until after Israel's release.

-IV.
-Development and Organization
+C. Organization